dimitri-nicolo/calico/reference/other-install-methods/kubernetes/installation/docker-ee.md

 ## Before you begin

-- Ensure that you have a compatible Docker Enterprise installation by following the [Deploy Docker Enterprise on Linux](https://docs.docker.com/v17.09/datacenter/install/linux/) instructions.
+- Ensure that you have a compatible [Docker Enterprise](https://docs.docker.com/ee/) installation on Linux.
 For a test environment, a minimum of 3 nodes is required.
 For a production environment, additional nodes should be deployed.

 - Refer to [Docker Reference Architecture: Docker EE Best Practices and Design Considerations](https://success.docker.com/article/docker-ee-best-practices) for details.